-Japanese American Service Committee is excited to be a part of this upcoming exhibit with the Alphawood Gallery: Then They Came for Me: Incarceration of Japanese Americans During WWII and the Demise of Civil Liberties.
+Japanese American Service Committee is excited to be a part of this exhibit with the Alphawood Gallery: Then They Came for Me: Incarceration of Japanese Americans During WWII and the Demise of Civil Liberties.

 JASC has partnered with Alphawood to create an experience that will speak to both the great injustice of the WWII incarceration and the current political climate to provoke conversation.